 As for the characters I did like, Harley Quinn (Margot Robbie) is cool but I found that I didn’t identify with her as much as I thought I would.
 The fact that all members of the Suicide Squad are hardcore criminals, I’m sure has something to do with it.
 Deadshot (Will Smith) is another favourite because he too has that cool factor, thanks in large part to the nature of his particular set of skills.
 That combined with the way his story is shot is part of what kept me watching.
 Harley Quinn and Deadshot’s dynamic really helped hold the story together, where possible.

 ‘Is Jared Leto’s Joker going to be as arresting as Heath Ledger’s brilliant work in The Dark Knight (2008)?‘ This was a question I wanted the answer to and I kind of got it… but not really because The Jokeris barely seen in this movie.
-And even though he is one of the better known characters prior to this film, thanks to Batman, his stand alone movie really should have come before Suicide Squad.
+And even though he is one of the better known characters prior to this film – thanks to Batman, Joker’s stand alone movie really should have come before Suicide Squad.

-Watch this movie if you’re curious enough.
+Watch this film if you’re curious enough.
 It’s just not as good as it should have been.

-Last but not least, I didn’t want to have to say that ‘Marvel’s The Avengers did it better‘, but the truth is, I’ve never been very good at lying to myself.
+Last but not least, I didn’t want to have to say that ‘Marvel’s The Avengers did it better‘, but I’ve never really been very good at lying to myself.